TEMPLE578/ObsidianGitSync/Economics.md

 - Talking about the possibilities of producing.

-Allocative efficiency - Effeciency in allocating resources = full employment of the 4 factors of effec
+Allocative efficiency - Effeciency in allocating resources = full employment of the 4 factors of Effeciency